cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 ### 2.1 The Dataset

-The dataset I am using is from the kaggle online database and is called "Customer Support on Twitter" [^3].
+The dataset being used is from the kaggle online database and is called "Customer Support on Twitter" [^3].
-I have chosen this dataset because it is the most well suited for tone detection and monitoring.
+This dataset has been chosen because it is the most well suited for tone detection and monitoring.
 Because of Twitter's informality as a social media platform, conversations are more likley to be of natural and causal speech patterns[^3]
 In addition to this, the character limit imposed by the platform, 140 characters per tweet, both customers and company agents are required to give the most amount of information in the briefest amount of time.
 This should make it eaiser to detect and track tone.

 ### 2.2 Pre Existing Efforts